CtrlK

 Distinctiveness Conflict Risk

-The 'ACI PAY.ON' product name provides some distinctiveness, but 'manage data, records, and automate workflows' is so generic it could overlap with many other integration skills.
+The mention of 'ACI PAY.ON' provides some distinctiveness, but 'manage data, records, and automate workflows' is extremely generic and could overlap with many other integration skills.
 Without payment-specific terminology, it could conflict with other data management skills.

 2 / 3